-Line Judge: Take a position in front of the deepest receiver on your sideline.
+Line Judge: Take a position most advantageous to ruling on action by and against deep receiver.
 Mark the end of the kick with a bean bag.
 Rule on momentum on a catch near goal line.
 Responsible for game clock.

 FIELD GOALS AND TRYS